Living Here

 Belleville’s economy is expanding, with employment opportunities in healthcare, skilled trades, education, and small business.
 Regional job listings can be found at workinquinte.ca.

-The city saw more than 50 new businesses open in 2024, including restaurants, salons, fitness and art studios, and health clinics, contributing to a growing and active local economy.
+More than 50 new businesses opened in 2025, including salons, fitness and art studios, health clinics, and restaurants, contributing to a growing and active local economy.